AkshitPrashar14/AkshitPrashar14/README.md

   for a backend engineer.
 Built with pure Markdown + HTML + public widget APIs.
 No external hosting required.

-  SETUP CHECKLIST (replace before publishing):
-  1. Replace every "YOUR_USERNAME" with your GitHub username.
-  2. Replace every "your-handle" in social links with your actual handles.
-  3. Replace "you@example.com" with your real email.
+  SETUP CHECKLIST:
+  1. All personal placeholders (GitHub, LinkedIn, LeetCode, email) are already filled in for Akshit Prashar.
-  4. (Optional) Set up the contribution snake — see comment near the "LIVE ACTIVITY FEED" section for the 2-step GitHub Action.
+  2. (Optional) Set up the contribution snake — see comment near the "LIVE ACTIVITY FEED" section for the 2-step GitHub Action.
-  5. (Optional) Set up WakaTime — see comment near "CODING METRICS".
+  3. (Optional) Set up WakaTime — see comment near "CODING METRICS".
   ============================================================
 -->